EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 !!!
 Info

+    Your project data files, in a project-specific directory under `/safe_data/` are **not** available on the Open OnDemand VM.

+!!!
+Info

-    `/safe_data/PROJECT_SUBDIRECTORY` is **not** available on TRE-level back-ends (e.g., the Superdome Flex).
+    Your project data files, in a project-specific directory under `/safe_data/` are **not** available on TRE-level back-ends (e.g., the Superdome Flex).
 For these, you will need to stage your data to the TRE-level back-end following your project- and safe haven-specific processes for the use of TRE-level services.

 !!!
 Tip